nestybox/sysbox-ee/README.md

 $ sudo userdel sysboxd
 ```

+## Contact

+Please contact us at `contact@nestybox.com` for any questions.
+We will
+be happy to help.

 ## Thank You!

 We thank you **very much** for using Sysboxd.
 We hope you find it useful.